-There are numerous lessons to learn from the Spanish Flu.
-In 2006, the Centers for Disease Control and Prevention and the U.S. Department of Health and Human Services hosted a workshop to discuss lessons learned from the 1918 pandemic.27 The panel identified the necessity of truthful communication between public officials and private citizens as an important issue.28 During the Spanish Flu, because of the political climate created by World War I, public officials, in an attempt to subdue the fears of the public, routinely lied about the seriousness of the virus.29 There was great disconnect in the information the public was getting from their elected officials and public health officials.30 This led to an atmosphere of distrust, and it is this distrust that decisionmakers need to be aware of when planning, because, as one panelist said, "It is when people feel totally alienated and isolated that society breaks down."31 When people feel helpless, there is more potential for rioting or other outbreaks, requiring the use of law enforcement during public health emergencies.
-Truthful communication about the disease to the public may be the first step in legal preparedness, because it has the ability to repress social unrest.
-While this atmosphere of distrust can stem from poor communication, it can also result from i11 preparedness-what is the point of communicating with the public if the government has no plans to ensure its safety?
+There are numerous take away messages from the Spanish Flu.
+In 2006, the Centers for Disease Control and Prevention and the U.S. Department of Health and Human Services hosted a workshop to look at lessons learned from the 1918 pandemic.
+An important issue the panel identified was the necessity of truthful communication between public officials and private citizens.
+During the Spanish Flu, because of the political climate created by World War I, public officials, in an attempt to subdue the fears of the public, routinely lied about the seriousness of the virus.
+There was great disconnect in the information the public was getting from their elected officials and public health officials.
+This led to an atmosphere of distrust, and it is this distrust that decision-makers need to be aware of when planning, because, as one panelist said, "It is when people feel totally alienated and isolated that society breaks down."31 When people feel helpless, there is more potential for rioting or other outbreaks, requiring the use of law enforcement during public health emergencies. communication about the disease to the public may be the first step in legal preparedness, because it has the ability to repress social unrest.
+While this atmosphere of distrust can stem from poor communication, it can also result from ill preparedness-what is the point of communicating with the public if the government has no plans to ensure its safety?
 For this reason, fully planning for pandemic response is vital to making sure that the government does not have to respond to social unrest on top of a public health emergency.
 This planning must incorporate legally preparing for issues that will arise during a pandemic.